President of Vietnam

-The president must be a delegate of the National Assembly and is traditionally a member of the Central Committee of the Communist Party.
-The Central Committee of the Communist Party nominates candidates to the Standing Committee of the National Assembly, the Standing Committee of the National Assembly then confirms and nominates those candidates for official election by all delegates of the National Assembly.
+The president must be a member of the National Assembly.
+In addition, the president has traditionally been a member of the Central Committee of the Communist Party and a member of the Politburo.
+The Central Committee of the Communist Party nominates candidates to the Standing Committee of the National Assembly, which then confirms and nominates those candidates for official election by all delegates of the National Assembly.

 The president appoints the vice president, prime minister, ministers, and other officials with the consent of the National Assembly.
-The president is furthermore the supreme commander-in-chief of the Vietnam People's Armed Forces, chairman of the Council for Defense and Security.
-Moreover, member of Political Bureau, standing member of the Central Military Commission and the Central Police Party Committee.
-Since September 2011, the president is also the head of the Central Steering Committee for Judicial Reform.
-The tenure of the president is five years, and a president can only serve three terms.
-If the president becomes unable to discharge duties of office, the vice president assumes the office of acting president until the president resumes duty, or until the election of a new president.
+The president is furthermore the nominal supreme commander-in-chief of the Vietnam People's Armed Forces and chairman of the Council for National Defense and Security.
+Additionally, the president is also a member of the Central Military Commission and the Central Police Party Committee.
+Since September 2011, the president is also the chairman of the Party's Central Steering Committee for Judicial Reform.